How are Chairs awarded?

 Tier 2 Chairs, tenable for five years and renewable once, are for exceptional emerging researchers, acknowledged by their peers as having

 Tier 2 Chairs are not meant to be a feeder group to Tier 1 Chairs.
 The intent of Tier 2 Chairs is to provide emerging researchers with support that will kick-start their careers.
-As part of their strategic considerations in managing their allocations, universities should develop a succession plan for their Tier 2 Chairs.
+As part of their strategic considerations in managing their allocations, institutions should develop a succession plan for their Tier 2 Chairs.

 Infrastructure support from CFI